Amed Rosario Player Props: Guardians vs. Braves

 Amed Rosario At The Plate

-- Rosario is batting .252 with 14 doubles, five triples, a home run and 20 walks.
+- Rosario has 14 doubles, five triples, a home run and 20 walks while hitting .255.

+- Rosario is batting .292 during his last games and is riding a four-game hitting streak.

-- In 27.6% of his games this year, Rosario has had at least one RBI.
-He's picked up more than one in 5.3% and driven in three or more of his team's runs in one contest.
+- In 28.6% of his games this season, Rosario has tallied at least one RBI.
+In five of those games (6.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

-- He has scored in 29 of 76 games this year, and more than once 7 times.
+- He has scored a run in 29 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.